musiienko25/pdfconverter/README.md

 The library [https://react-pdf-viewer.dev/](react-pdf-viewer) is used to display the Pdf itself.

-.env file specially downloaded for convenience.
+.env file specially uploaded for convenience.
 You can't do that in commercial projects!

 ## Available Scripts